jack4Lindsay/tag/README.md

 Client:

-  - Initially you are prompted to input the IP of the server you wish to connect to, which you may type in and press ENTER to initiate a connection.
-If you simply wish to play the game without anyone else, you can leave the line blank, press ENTER and explore on your own!
+  - If you press SHIFT you will be prompted to input the IP of the server you wish to connect to, which you may type in and press ENTER to initiate a connection

   - Run around as sheep \ people \ objects with WASD

-  - Meet up with friends in a very wide coordinate space, which is speckled with NPCs all generated randomly but synchronously on all clients, so you all see the same things
+  - Meet up with friends in a wide coordinate space, which is speckled with objects with which you can hide behind / below

   - Change your outfit with the left and right arrow keys

-  - Use each outfit's emotes by pressing 1 or 2 (more to come hopefully)
+  - Use each outfit's emotes by pressing 1 or 2

-  - Press SHIFT to end your connection to the server and properly exit the application
+  - Press 'O' to end your connection to the server

   - The tagger is twice as fast as the other people, and the runners have abilites with a cooldown timer above them, so gameplay is more dynamic.